• Skip to primary navigation

 • Tweet

-Sautéed French Green Beans with Furikake are a healthy, tasty side that can be enjoyed year round.
+Sautéed French Green Beans with Furikake are a versatile, delicious side that can be enjoyed year round.
 The lemon juice brightens the fresh green beans, while the furikake adds umami.
-If you are looking for a quick, healthy side dish to impress, Sautéed Green Beans with Furikake is the perfect recipe for you.
+If you are looking for a quick side dish to impress, this is the perfect recipe for you.

 Sauteed Green Beans with Furikake with lemon slices on plate.